vdaas/web/content/docs/v1.7/user-guides/observability-configuration.md

 ### OpenTelemetry Operator and OpenTelemetry Collector

 Vald uses OpenTelemetry Collector to get the telemetry data and export it to monitor backend components.
-The following command deploys OpenTelemtry Collector via OpenTelemerty Collector.
+The following command deploys OpenTelemetry Collector via OpenTelemetry Collector.

 <div class="warn">
 Before executing the following command, please ensure the Prometheus operator runs healthy.